tahamazari/llm-frontend/README.md

 I could have certainly taken more time to further poslih th UI.
 Adding a login/sign up feature would have be good for authorization.

 Also, I feel like I could have added some routes, where the inputs would have been more fine tuned for asking more niche questions (related just to people, companies etc)

+More importanly, pagination could also have been added, but all these changes would also need changes to be done on the backend itself.